WHO ARE WE?

 Credit information is information which is used to assess your eligibility to be provided with finance and may include any finance that you have outstanding, your repayment history and any defaults.
 Usually, credit information is exchanged between credit and finance providers and credit reporting bodies.

-The kinds of personal information we may collect about you include your name, date of birth, address, driver’s licence, email address, and any other information we made need to identify you.
+The kinds of personal information we may collect about you include your name, date of birth, address, driver’s licence, email address, and any other information we may need to identify you.

 WHY WE COLLECT YOUR PERSONAL INFORMATION